aditya-nambiar2007/cyberhack/README.md

 # cyberhack
-A game about protecting yourself from cyber attacks replace clear with cls for windows
+A game about protecting yourself from cyber attacks\n Replace clear with cls for windows